tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 Most of this post focuses on the idea of context as gathered from your client and their business - but there's another great source of context: peers.

+Co-dependence is really the right word for independence[^frank].
+I've talked a lot about the power of the network - both as a tool for gathering leads for your business but also as an emotional support network.

-Co-dependence is really the right word for independence{% include tufte-sn.html id="frank" content="Frank was <a href='https://twitter.com/frank_chimero/status/1113873146057318403'>kind enough to point out</a> that in-fact co-dependence is not the right word at all!
+[^frank]: Frank was [kind enough to point out](https://twitter.com/frank_chimero/status/1113873146057318403) that in-fact co-dependence is not the right word at all!
 The actual definition of the word is around enabling addiction.
 I didn't know that!
-The correct word is <em>interdependence</em> and Frank Chimero has a more recent post all about this topic: <a href='https://frankchimero.com/writing/back-to-the-cave/'>back to the cave</a>.
-Thanks Frank!" %}.
-I've talked a lot about the power of the network - both as a tool for gathering leads for your business but also as an emotional support network.
+The correct word is *interdependence* and Frank Chimero has a more recent post all about this topic: [back to the cave](https://frankchimero.com/writing/back-to-the-cave/).
+Thanks Frank!

 Frank Chimero wrote a wonderful essay I think about often titled [the inferno of independence](https://frankchimero.com/blog/2013/the-inferno-of-independence/) which is hard to boil down but looks at the nature of independent work - and articulates this shift from independence to co-dependence:

 > Listen: we only deserve what we can maintain and keep safe.
 A community is only as good as how well it takes care of all its members.
 There is no independence.
 There is only subservience or co-dependence.
 And I choose you.
 I choose community.

-Co-dependence and network building has plenty of other benefits{% include tufte-sn.html id="strange" content="I wrote about using a network to build a steady stream of high value leads in my post <a href='https://tomcritchlow.com/2019/03/12/strange-attraction/'>strange attraction</a>." %} but one key benefit of a diverse network is the adjacent-context. **Some of the most helpful context you bring to your clients as an independent is the context they would otherwise not have access to or overlook**.
+Co-dependence and network building has plenty of other benefits[^strange] but one key benefit of a diverse network is the adjacent-context. **Some of the most helpful context you bring to your clients as an independent is the context they would otherwise not have access to or overlook**.

+[^strange]: I wrote about using a network to build a steady stream of high value leads in my post [strange attraction](https://tomcritchlow.com/2019/03/12/strange-attraction/)

 Adjacent context is thinking laterally about an industry, organization or problem - looking sideways for unusual or unexpected analogies or insights into expanding contexts that might not be obvious to you or your clients.
 You can only get this from hanging around a blend of interesting people who are also context-aware.